Skip to main content

 An end-to-end example showing how to load high-resolution aerial GeoTIFFs from the xView Detection Challenge dataset into Lakehouse tables and clip rasters to labeled objects in the accompanying GeoJSON, using GeoBrix RasterX together with Databricks built-in Spatial SQL functions.

-The single notebook moves from raw xView TGZ archives → binaryFile-loaded raster table → GeoJSON-derived object table (EWKT with SRID) → per-object clipped tiles written back to a Unity Catalog Volume as individual TIFs.
+The single notebook moves from raw xView TGZ archives → a raster table loaded by the built-in gtiff reader → GeoJSON-derived object table (EWKT with SRID) → per-object clipped tiles, written back to a Unity Catalog Volume as individual TIFs by the built-in gtiff writer.

 View on GitHub